Terry-Su/MVVC/README.md

 # Background
-1. In real developing environment, co-workers may use different front frameworks, like react, angular, vue, mirror, etc.
+1. In real developing environment, coworkers may use different front frameworks, like react, angular, vue, mirror, etc.
-2. A web project always contains mutiple web pages, instead of an single application page
+2. A web project always contains mutiple web pages, instead of a single application page
 3. It's better not to repeat developing configuration